zephraph/notes/Projects/Custom Mechanical Keyboard.md

 Following the guide I created an `xg20` directory in `DriverCert` and downloaded the [`linux.inf`](https://elixir.bootlin.com/linux/v4.19.102/source/Documentation/usb/linux.inf) file provided by the nerves repo to that directory.

 The next step requires `inf2cat`.
 This is provided by the windows driver kit as mentioned above.
 Wherever you installed that there should be a `bin/selfsign` directory where `inf2cat.exe` lives.
-I added the `selfsign` directory to my path (which I recommend doing b/c there will be other )
+I added the `selfsign` directory to my path (which I recommend doing b/c there will be other tools you'll need in later steps).

-I added that to my path then ran
+Afterwards I ran

 ```
 inf2cat.exe /driver:"F:\DriverCert\xg20" /os:7_X64 /verbose